itushar-57/itushar-57/README.md

 ## 🚀 About Me

-I'm the Founder and Chief Technology Officer at **TechVision Labs**, where I lead the development of cutting-edge software solutions that empower businesses and transform ideas into scalable digital products.
+I'm the Founder and Chief Technology Officer at **TUMARIS**, where I lead the development of cutting-edge software solutions that empower businesses and transform ideas into scalable digital products.
 With expertise in full-stack development, cloud architecture, and open-source technologies, I'm passionate about building robust, efficient, and user-centric applications.

 ## 💼 Leadership & Vision

-At TechVision Labs, I focus on:
+At TUMARIS, I focus on:
 - **Product Development**: Building scalable solutions that drive business impact
 - **Team Leadership**: Mentoring talented developers and fostering a culture of innovation
 - **Technology Strategy**: Leveraging emerging technologies to stay ahead of industry trends